 The files below give the exact celestial coordinates of each tract and patch.

-Information of the color terms for conversion HSC to PS1 filter system.
+This table summarizes the color terms to convert PS1 into the HSC system.
 Please use carefully, since the evaluation is under way.